llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/pointer-arithmetic-on-polymorphic-object.rst

     Base *b = new Derived[10];

     b += 1;
-    // warning: pointer arithmetic on class that declares a virtual function,
+    // warning: pointer arithmetic on class that declares a virtual function can
-    //          which can result in undefined behavior if the pointee is a
+    // result in undefined behavior if the dynamic type differs from the
-    //          different class
+    // pointer type

     delete[] static_cast<Derived*>(b);
   }